Ethylene vinyl acetate (EVA):

 EVA is non-hazardous and non-toxic, complying with regulations and being acceptable to use in health care and food-grade products.

-Your high-quality, affordable Ethylene-vinyl acetate (EVA) solution
+Your high-quality, affordable Ethylene vinyl acetate (EVA) solution